pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "ScanDescriptorsDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class ScanDescriptorsDataItem extends RecordsFeedSubscriptionDataItem<ScanDescriptor> {
+export class ScanDescriptorsDataItem extends KeyedCorrectnessSettableListFeedSubscriptionDataItem<ScanDescriptor> {
     constructor(definition: DataDefinition);
     // (undocumented)
     processMessage(msg: DataMessage): void;